 If your weight is starting to affect your health and your way of life, bariatric (weight loss) surgery at St. Francis could be the answer when traditional weight loss methods have been unsuccessful.

-Regional Medical Center, our bariatric surgical department is an accredited Low Acuity Center according to national quality standards established by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP®).
+Our bariatric surgical department is an accredited Low Acuity Center according to national quality standards established by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP®).
 This accreditation means St. Francis staff satisfy all essential criteria for staffing, training and care protocols for supporting patients with severe obesity.

 Our specially trained bariatric care staff will walk you through the options, providing a personalized plan to help you reach your weight loss goal.
 You'll learn how to make personalized lifestyle changes that support long-term success.
 Contact us to determine whether you're a candidate for bariatric surgery and how to get on a path to significant, long term health and success.